mojontwins/Inslands/README.md

 	Also Starlight is NOT running when creating the nether, but it does when reloading the world.

+	So new approach:

+	* [X] add `getMinXChunk/getMaxXChunk` methods and apply where necessary - i.e. when spawning animals.
+	* [X] Change the nether chunk provider generate to generate actual bedrock filled chunks for `X < SizeX/4` and `X >= 3*SizeX/4`. (for the small size, just generate 1 chunk wide border)

+	COOL.
+Now the nether spawns correctly but there's no lights still.
+Need to check why is this.

 	* [ ] Nether should be somewhat themed.
 Good look on thinking on "paradise nether" features :-D